Leadership and Visioning

 “Managers are people who do things right and leaders are people who do the right thing.
 The difference may be summarized as activities of vision and judgment—effectiveness verses activities of mastering routine—efficiency.”

-This credo saved J&J during their Tylenol crisis as it give them specific guidelines to follow.
+Some visions almost sound like value statements.
+And it's no wonder why since they come from within us.
+One that follows this path is Johnson & Johnson's vision they call their Credo.
+Their credo saved them during their Tylenol crisis as it gave them specific guidelines to follow.
 Thus, visions can be about change and/or they can be about the way an organization wants to live or operate.
 Tom Peters further wrote about visions, “They are personal—and group centered.
 Developing a vision and values is a messy, artistic process.
 Living it convincingly is a passionate one, beyond any doubt.”
-J&J is quite passionate about living theirs.
+Johnson & Johnson is quite passionate about living theirs.

 Peters goes further into his explanation of visions by writing: